 Law Students and Graduates

 Are you ready to discover and chart your legal career path?
 Perhaps our search for talented visionaries and your search for important and impactful work will lead to the same place.
-Our summer and trainee programs will give you access to complex and sophisticated work for significant clients across the globe, signature training and mentoring programs led by our professional development team, and allow you to collaborate in our diverse and inclusive culture.
+Our summer and trainee programs will give you access to complex and sophisticated work for significant clients across the globe, provide signature training and mentoring programs led by our professional development team, and allow you to collaborate in our diverse and inclusive culture.